Introduction – Energy Crisis Global 2023-24:

 As natural gas supplies were curtailed, particularly in Europe, countries reverted to coal to ensure energy stability.
 Germany, Poland, and other European nations increased coal imports to prevent power shortages, further driving up demand and prices.

-- Global Coal Prices: The international price for thermal coal stands at approximately $145 per metric ton.
-Although prices have declined from the 2022 peak, they remain high due to ongoing demand from Asia, where coal is essential for industrial energy.
+- Global Coal Prices: The global price for thermal coal is about $145 per metric ton.
+Even though prices have dropped from the highest point in 2022, they still stay elevated because of continuous demand from Asia, where coal is vital for industrial energy.

-- Coal Prices in Pakistan: In Pakistan, coal prices are currently around $115 per metric ton.
-Local currency depreciation and high import costs have kept coal prices high, impacting sectors such as cement, steel, and power generation, which are heavily reliant on this energy source.
+- Coal Prices in Pakistan: In Pakistan, the current price of coal is approximately $115 per metric ton.
+The decline in local currency value and elevated import expenses have maintained high coal prices, affecting industries like cement, steel, and power generation that depend heavily on this energy source.

-- Demand and Consumption Patterns: Demand for coal remains strong in China and India, while European countries continue to use coal as a supplementary energy source, especially during periods of lower renewable energy output.
+- Demand and Consumption Patterns: The demand for coal stays robust in China and India, whereas European nations are still utilizing coal as an additional energy source, particularly when renewable energy generation is reduced.

 Logistical issues have been a significant factor in maintaining high coal prices, even as the initial crisis has eased.